shujidev/direct/README.md

 ### Create functions
-An object can be created with factories, this pattern can be helpful to create self destructing objects
+An object can be created with factories, this pattern can be helpful to create self destructing objects, I suppose this could also be made with com pointers (smart pointers with com destructors)
 ```nim
 type RenderTarget* = object
     p:ptr ID2D1RenderTarget